The value of your investments can go down as well as up and you may get back less than was paid in.

 Easy investing is when you delegate the decision making to an investment manager.
 It may vary slightly depending on your provider.
 Basically, it's when you can pay a provider to let experts manage your investments on your behalf.
-In the case of Standard Life, the experts will try to get you the best possible returns based on the level of investment risk you’re comfortable with.
-This may not be the case with other providers, so it’s worth checking.
+In the case of Standard Life, the options are designed to make it easy for you to grow your money for retirement.
+They also focus on investing responsibly.

 We have options to suit all levels of knowledge and experience.
 You can choose to be as involved or uninvolved as you like with managing your investments.

 Why your risk attitude matters